fsmoothy/typeorm-fsm/README.md

 ### Current state

-Ypu can get the current state of the state machine using the `current` property.
+You can get the current state of the state machine using the `current` property.

 ```typescript
 const order = new Order();